lawmurray/LibBi/README.txt

 For GPU support, the following additional packages are required:

-  * CUDA 4.0 or later (including CUBLAS and CURAND) <www.nvidia.com/cuda>,
+  * CUDA 4.0 or later (including CUBLAS and CURAND) <www.nvidia.com/cuda>, noting that to use the version of Thrust included with CUDA, version 5.0 or later will be required,
   * MAGMA 0.2 or later <icl.cs.utk.edu/magma/>.

 The following packages are optional for building documentation and visualising